-Building Evacuation is the result of a situation when it is no longer safe to remain inside a building.
+Building evacuation is the result of a situation when it is no longer safe to remain inside a building.
 The procedure is as follows:

-- An evacuation will occur when the fire alarm sounds and/or notification is made by the Memphis Fire Department, the Memphis Police Department, University of Tennessee Health Science Center Campus Police, or the Building Contact for Emergencies. - The evacuation should be accomplished by following the building evacuation routes as indicated on various signs throughout the building. - Employees should leave by the nearest marked exit and alert others to do the same.

-- Handicapped employees should be aided in exiting the building. - In no situation should elevators be used to evacuate the building. - Once outside the building, employees should proceed to a pre-determined clear area that is at least 500 feet away from the affected building.
-Streets, fire lanes, hydrants, and walkways should be kept clear for emergency vehicles and personnel. - During emergencies each work area supervisors should take roll to see that all persons are accounted for. - Employees should not return to the building until directed to do so by Campus Police.
-Principal investigators [2], with positive UTHSC identification, should be given priority by Campus Police to return to their area in the building.
+- An evacuation will occur when the fire alarm sounds and/or notification is made by the Memphis Fire Department, the Memphis Police Department, UTHSC-PD, or the building contact for emergencies. - The evacuation should be accomplished by following the building evacuation routes as indicated on various signs throughout the building. - Employees should leave by the nearest marked exit and alert others to do the same. - Employees with disabilities should be aided in exiting the building. - In no situation should elevators be used to evacuate the building. - Once outside the building, employees should proceed to a pre-determined clear area that is at least 500 feet away from the affected building.
+Streets, fire lanes, hydrants, and walkways should be kept clear for emergency vehicles and personnel. - During emergencies each work area supervisors should take roll to see that all persons are accounted for. - Employees should not return to the building until directed to do so by UTHSC-PD.
+Principal investigators, with positive UT Health Science Center identification, should be given priority by UTHSC-PD to return to their area in the building.